Nephos/NephosRubyServer/DOCUMENTATION/API_RENDER.md

 # Render API

+## Understand the API

-The render API is designed to control the http response.
+The render API is a simple system to allows you to render HTTP responses to a client.
-It includes:
+The API allows you to customize differents parts of the response:

 - HTTP status
 - HTTP Content-Type
 - Content

+The API use the returns of the Controllers methods to build the HTTP responses.

 ## Use the API